 What is a king without a castle?
 Over the centuries, the political fragmentation of Italy led cities, kings and lords to build many castles and fortified villas in those places that ora today regarded as some of the most beautiful of the whole peninsula.
-From Piedmont, through Tuscany, down to Umbria, let's discover four beautiful castles which would allow you to relive the Middle Ages but with all the modern comforts available.
+From Piedmont, through Tuscany, down to Umbria, let's discover three beautiful castles which would allow you to relive the Middle Ages but with all the modern comforts available.
 Maybe you'll find your dream property and become the "king" of your personal domain in Italy.

 Справ. Код 1511 - Сиена, Сиена, Тоскана

 Not far from Siena, on top of a hill overlooking the surrounding countryside, this imposing castle shows the signs of the many demolitions and reconstructions.
 Its destruction was first ordered by Barbarossa but the decree was ignored alltogether.
 Otto IV of Germany managed to have the castle partially demolished and the building was probably halved.
 The castle shows a semiciricular plan and the wall enclosing the garden is probably what remains of the demolished half of the castle, which probably had originally an elliptical plan.

 Damaged through the many fights between Florence and Siena, the castle was first restored in the 17th century and became a beautiful countryside villa: the building is still today a private residence with 6 bedrooms and imposing halls which seem to bring us back to the Middle Ages.
 Almost 100 hectares of land surround the castle and grant unrivaled privacy.